 PHINS are provided with staff shirts and any other materials they may need during NSO.
 Staff members are compensated with free early move-in, meals during NSO, and serve in a paraprofessional role that better prepares them for the “real world” experience.

 Students selected to become a member of PHINS must be available for the MANDATORY training schedule, which can be found on the Apply tab above.

-Selected students will also be expected to serve as hosts during Quaker Days, April 17-19.
+Selected students will also be expected to serve as hosts during Quaker Days in April.

 PHINS will interact with incoming students through Facebook.

 PHINS will be in charge of specific shifts throughout NSO.
 More details on how to sign up for shifts coming soon!